Code-Institute-Submissions/the-easy-whey/README.md

 * Warnings were found regarding line length, white spaces around assignment operators, spaces in empty lines and no new line at end.
 > These were all corrected.
 * Another warning appeared in places: `Class 'x' has no 'objects' member`.
-> These are just warnings from pylint and therefore no "addressed".
+> These are just warnings from pylint and therefore not "addressed".

-To note, in Gitpod the "Problems" tab in the bottom left sometimes conflicted with what pythonchecker suggested. xxx
+To note, in Gitpod the "Problems" tab in the bottom left sometimes conflicted with what pythonchecker suggested.
+For example some formats that pythonchecker produced were over the pep8 line length of 79 characters, therfore these were adjusted.

 ## User Scenarios - Testing
 How does the web application design enable the goals of a first time users, returning users, frequent users and admins?<br>